Braingeneers-Education/WetAI-Final-Project/README.md

 ## Getting Started

 To begin or resume your assignment, simply click the "Open in GitHub Codespaces" button below.
-Whether you're a student eager to delve into the world of perceptrons or an enthusiast looking to sharpen your skills, this assignment will guide you through the essential concepts step by step.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Braingeneers-Education/WetAI-Final-Project?quickstart=1)